matter-labs/zksync/core/lib/types/README.md

 ## License

-`zksync_models` is a part of zkSync stack, which is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`zksync_types` is a part of zkSync stack, which is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](../../LICENSE-APACHE), [LICENSE-MIT](../../LICENSE-MIT) for details.